Sujaydas/DataAnalysisusingPython/Final Exam/Readme.md

 Output:
 --------------
 It shows different number of goals are scored when the position is different.
-If the team position is top they score early more goals and less late goals which makes them win the more games, if the team is in lower position they are doing very very bad in the game play and try to to score late more goals/ they try to score late in the game.

 Output csv for the Analysis 3 can be found at [Analysis_3.csv] (https://github.com/Sujaydas/DataAnalysisusingPython/blob/master/Final%20Exam/Output/Analysis_3.csv)